Garth Callender

-Lieutenant Colonel Garth Callender is the author of After the Blast: An Australian Officer in Iraq and Afghanistan, published by Black Inc. in 2015.
+Colonel Garth Callender is the author of After the Blast: An Australian Officer in Iraq and Afghanistan, published by Black Inc. in 2015.

 He rose to prominence when in 2016 it was announced by the NSW Baird Government that he would spearhead the state's Veterans Employment Program.

-He is Chairman of Bravery Trust, working alongside Ambassadors Justin Langer AM, Kevin Sheedy AM and Dr Paul Alexander AO.
+He is CEO of Bravery Trust, working alongside Ambassadors Justin Langer AM, Kevin Sheedy AM and Dr Paul Alexander AO.

 In January 2017 he was named patron of the Matthew Millhouse Salute, a charity event in honour of Trooper Matthew Millhouse, who died on 28 August 2015 from Young Onset Dementia, caused by a traumatic brain injury received from a bomb explosion in Iraq in 2004 in which both he and Garth were injured.

 Military career

 Callender joined the Australian Army in 1996 as a Rifleman in the 6th Battalion, The Royal Australian Regiment.
 He graduated from the Royal Military College, Duntroon in 2001 to the Royal Australian Armoured Corps.
 His operational experience includes two deployments as part of the Australian Security Detachment – Baghdad; the first as a Cavalry Troop Leader in 2004, and the second as an Executive Officer in 2006.
 In 2004, as junior cavalry officer in the Australian Army, he was deployed to Iraq.
 Garth became Australia's first serious casualty in the war when his patrol was targeted in a roadside bomb attack.

 After recovering from his injuries, Callender returned to Iraq in 2006 as second-in-command of the Australian Army's security detachment in Baghdad.
 His combat team suffered the death one of their own, Private Jake Kovco.

 Over June 2009 to February 2010, Callender commanded the Weapons Intelligence Team in Uruzgan Province, Afghanistan.
 His team was successful as the first team to develop technical intelligence products to focus coalition intelligence collection, planning and operations.
 These reports proved pivotal in shaping the Australian Government’s understanding of incidents involving Australian casualties and defining policy regarding Australia’s commitment to Afghanistan.

 He remains an active member of the Army Reserve.